-Use the Servers tab of the Serena Network Properties dialog box to:
+Use the Servers tab of the ZDD Network Properties to:

 - Add specifications for a z/OS server you want to access through ChangeMan ZDD.
-After adding a server, its icon will display in Windows Explorer. - Remove a z/OS server from your ChangeMan ZDD configuration. - Change the properties for a z/OS server in your ChangeMan ZDD configuration. - Map a z/OS server in your ChangeMan ZDD configuration to a network drive (using the ChangeMan ZDD version of the Windows Map Network Drive dialog box).
+After adding a server, its icon will display in File Explorer. - Remove a z/OS server from your ChangeMan ZDD configuration. - Change the properties for a z/OS server in your ChangeMan ZDD configuration. - Map a z/OS server in your ChangeMan ZDD configuration to a network drive (using the ChangeMan ZDD version of the Windows Map Network Drive dialog box).